Internships & Serving Society

 How does an employer get involved?

 How does a Westmont student earn academic credit for a fall or spring semester internship?
-And, how do you as an employer or community partner get involved?
-We start with a definition of an academic internship.
+And, how do you as a community partner get involved?
+Let's start with a definition of an academic internship.

 How do you get started?